magi-dalmau/ctmp-sketch-decomposition/README.md

-# master-thesis-miis
+#ctmp-sketch-decomposition
-Code of the miis master thesis developements.
+Code for the paper https://arxiv.org/pdf/2403.16277
-2022